deepnlp-cs599-usc/quac/FlowQA_Coreference/README.md

 ## Feed the internal representation

 We use the latent representation from the coreference model as an input of FlowQA model.
-To be precise, we use X* from the figure 3 of [this paper](https://arxiv.org/abs/1707.07045)
+To be precise, we use X* from the figure 3 of [this paper](https://arxiv.org/abs/1707.07045).
+Since the model predicts the coreference, we hypothesize that the latent representation of the model will encode the coreference as well.

+# Result